Parchment School District Awarded District Accreditation

 Plato Online Instruction

-Online basic courses offered at Barclay Hills Education Center and Parchment High School.
+Online basic courses offered at Barclay Hills Education Center and Parchment High School for an online experience and/or credit recovery.

 Virtual High School